peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/platform_intro.md

 ![Column Chart](assets/intro_column_chart.png "Column Chart")

-The graph shows the elements that together work as unified input for creating a visualization using GoodData.UI.
+The graph shows the elements that together work as unified input for creating a **visualization** using GoodData.UI, which is a view into a specific part of your data.
 In the column chart:

 * `$ Avg Daily Total Sales` is a **measure** that is a computational expression that aggregates one or more numerical values.
 In this example, you are interested in the average daily amount.

 * `Location State` is an **attribute** that breaks the measure apart and provides context to the data.
 In this example, the measure is sliced by the location of the Franchise offices.

 * A **filter** is a set of conditions that removes specific values from your original data.
 Notice that the chart shows only USA-specific values of `Location State`.
 This is because the column chart has a **filter** applied to display only the offices located in the USA.
+A filter is a set of characteristics applied to a visualization (or measure) to remove values from computed and displayed values.